Maintaining continuity of maternity support during COVID-19: Position Statement

 Additional protocols – We have implemented stringent new protocols, in line with government advice.
 This includes but is not limited to all staff working from home until further notice; additional screening of all clients before appointments or allocating a new doula; required reporting and self-isolation for any staff member or doula if they meet the risk criteria, and prohibition of any meetings with clients, staff or other volunteers if they meet the risk criteria.

-Doula support – Our doulas are still available to see clients and, whilst following social distancing procedures, are still available to meet clients face-to-face if the client and doula both feel comfortable doing so.
-They are also equipped to transfer meetings to online settings and are regularly available to check-in with clients over the phone.
+Doula support – Our doulas are still available to see clients and, whilst following Stage 3 restrictions, are still available to meet clients face-to-face if the client and doula both feel comfortable doing so.
+We are providing full support to transition all meetings to online settings and are regularly available to check-in with clients over the phone.

 Given current hospital visitor protocols, we expect to see a temporary reduction in the number of doulas being able to attend hospital appointments with clients – but they can still meet or contact them immediately before and after.